geoscixyz/em/content/physical_properties/chargeability/index.rst

 Investigations in geophysics #5; Geotechical and environemental geophysics.

----------  Scraps:  to be included as it fits into the above framework.
+**Scraps:**  to be included as it fits into the above framework.
 The electrical conductivity of a material can depend upon frequency.
-In Ohm's Law, \\J=\\sigma E\\, \\sigma\\ is a complex number.
+In Ohm's Law, :math:`J=\sigma E`, :math:`\sigma` is a complex number.
 The underlying microscopic phenomonae accounting for this is complicated and depends upon the minerals, grain sizes, and surface-to-volume ratios and the abundance of clays.
 There is no simple mathematical formula that describes the relation between conductivity and frequency but one that has some practical use is the Cole-Cole model.

 Formula for conductivity and for resistivity.
-Definitions of variables. eta is the "chargeability" (dimensionless 0<eta<1); eta is often related to the concentration of a chargeable mineral, for instance eta is related to the total percentage of sulfide minerals. tau is a time constant generally thought to be related to grain size; c is a variable associated with (?distribution of grain size?)
+Definitions of variables. eta is the "chargeability" (dimensionless :math:`0<\eta<1`); :math:`\eta` is often related to the concentration of a chargeable mineral, for instance eta is related to the total percentage of sulfide minerals. :math:`\tau` is a time constant generally thought to be related to grain size; :math:`c` is a variable associated with (?distribution of grain size?)

 Historically "chargeabilty" has been referred to as "over-voltage".
 The description arises from geophysial surveys in the 1950's and is illustrated in the following diagram:

-Our generic diagram in GPG (or equivalent), showing 1/2 duty waveform, V_inf, V_0, eta, V_s
+Our generic diagram in GPG (or equivalent), showing 1/2 duty waveform, :math:`V_\infty`, :math:`V_0`, :math:`\eta`, :math:`V_s`